Academic-Research-Projects/cherokee/README.md

 User-Agent: curl/7.74.0
 Accept: */*`

-## How to test the HTTP POST request, posting a simple text
-- Open another terminal
-- Execute `curl -X POST -d "The text you want to post" http://localhost:8080`
-- You should see the text in your server terminal

 ## How to test the HTTP POST request, posting a .txt file
 - Open another terminal
 - Execute `curl -X POST -d "hello antho" http://localhost:8080/file.txt`